Weight Loss Diets for Dogs

 - Cooked chicken breast on walks for counter-conditioning shyness meeting strangers.

-- A few low-calorie dry treats (such as Charley Bears or Itty Bitty Buddy Biscuits) or frozen nonfat yogurt in kong when I have to leave her.
+- A few low-calorie dry treats (such as Charley Bears or Itty Bitty Buddy Biscuits) in a roly ball or frozen nonfat yogurt in a kong when I leave her alone.

 - Bully stick for chewing.